dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 the signal channel, including in the request the DOTS client's desired mitigation scoping, as described in [I-D.ietf-dots-requirements].
-The actual mitigation scope and countermeasures used in response to the attack are up to the DOTS server and Mitgator operators, as the DOTS client may have a narrow perspective on the ongoing attack.
+The actual mitigation scope and countermeasures used in response to the attack are up to the DOTS server and Mitigator operators, as the DOTS client may have a narrow perspective on the ongoing attack.
 As such, the DOTS client's request for mitigation should be considered advisory: guarantees of DOTS server availability or mitigation capacity constitute service level agreements and are out of scope